 For self-employed folks, you will still be funding a traditional IRA with your own earnings, but the plan isn’t connected to your business.
 Instead, you’ll have to contribute to the account on your own with after-tax dollars.
 Still, the funds inside the account will grow tax-free, and you’ll pay taxes on the withdrawals you make in retirement.

-For 2020, you can contribute up to $6,000 (or $7,000 if you’re age 50 or older) or your taxable compensation for the year, if it was less than $6,000 (or $7,000).
+For 2020 and 2021, you can contribute up to $6,000 (or $7,000 if you’re age 50 or older) or your taxable compensation for the year, if it was less than $6,000 (or $7,000).
 Contributions to a traditional IRA aren’t tied to your income levels, unlike an SEP IRA, so you don’t get to contribute more to your traditional IRA the more money you make.
 You can open a traditional IRA as a supplementary retirement account alongside a SEP IRA if you’re maxing out your SEP IRA.

 Is a SEP IRA right for you?

 For regular employees, a SEP IRA plan is great, because the account’s contributions aren’t coming out of your own earned money as they do with a traditional 401(k) plan.
 They also still allow you to contribute to other IRAs that you set up for yourself.